Skip to Content

 Amazon S3 activity types

-• Put Object: Places object data into an Amazon S3 bucket and is intended to be used as a target in an operation.
+• Put Object: Places an object into an Amazon S3 bucket and is intended to be used as a target in an operation.

 • Get Object: Retrieves an object from an Amazon S3 bucket and is intended to be used as a source in an operation.